kurttheviking/bluecache/README.md

 })
 ```

 Note: the priming function is invoked with the resolved key.
-Thus, the key can be used to determine the behavior of the that function without storing the key in higher-level scope.
+Thus, the key can be used to determine the behavior of the priming function without storing the key in higher-level scope.

 ## Options

-Options are passed directly to [lru-cache](https://github.com/isaacs/node-lru-cache#options) at instantiation
+Options are passed to [lru-cache](https://github.com/isaacs/node-lru-cache#options) at instantiation.

 - `max`: The maximum size of the cache, checked by applying the length function to all values in the cache
 - `maxAge`: Maximum age in ms (or a valid [interval](https://www.npmjs.com/package/interval)); lazily enforced; expired keys will return `undefined`